c0dehawk/MockingBird/README.md

 A powerful C# library to mock data for any object or record.

-This project was created originally at BuildIT 2025 by Jason Thomas

 # Getting Started

 ## 1. Add A Reference to MockingBird